-- A bachelor’s degree from a research university, equivalent to the level of a Dutch academic Bachelor’s degree, or demonstrate to meet the requirements for such a degree,
+- A bachelor’s degree from a research university, equivalent to the level of a Dutch academic Bachelor’s degree

 - Knowledge of the nature and role of as well as the ability to analyse and report on academic inquiry in the humanities or social sciences; and

-- Prior education must include completed components at the bachelor’s level (which may include the thesis) equivalent to at least 30 credits on at least three out of these six disciplines: history, art, culture, politics, society or economy of one or more East Asian countries or regions.
+- Completed components at bachelor’s level (which may include the thesis) equivalent to at least 30 EC (or equivalent) on at least three out of these six disciplines: history, art, culture, politics, society or economy of one or more East Asian countries or regions.

 - Fundamental knowledge of pre-modern and modern China;